 Implications for China's Steel Output

 The casualty in this has been a rapid collapse in iron prices commencing in late July this year from a price of around US$220/tonne (basis CFR China, 62% fines) to US$120 in mid-September.
-With threats to iron ore demand from steel production curbs, there is a strong logic in Fortescue Metals (FMG) pursuing green technologies that produce a green steel to protect its market
+With threats to iron ore demand from steel production curbs, there is a strong logic in Fortescue Metals (FMG) to pursue green technologies that produce green steel to protect its market.

 Where to from Here?